Top tips for writing a winning CV

 2. Personal statement

-• Job title, company name, and location
+• Job Title, company name, location

-• Dates of employment (month and year)
+• Dates of employment

 6. Training & certifications